rubik/rubik.github.io/content/post/ab-testing-inference.md

 \#3 is very unlikely, and by setting a significance level we accept that we'll make the wrong decision a certain fraction of times over the long run.
-It's therefore logical to interpret low p-values according to scenario \#1 above in practice, although the other two possibilities should not be forgotten.
+It's therefore logical to interpret low p-values according to scenario \#1 above in practice, although the other two possibilities should not be disregarded.

-Understanding statistical uncertainty is key for implementing a data-driven approach.
-Even when statistical methods are employed properly, it doesn't mean that a conclusion reached through the experimental procedure is irrefutable, certain, or unquestionable.
-Statistics is the science of estimating uncertainty.
-It cannot lead to certain conclusions, it can only suggest how close we are to having irrefutable evidence.
-Statistical methods provide means to estimate risk and control it as we deem appropriate.
+Understanding statistical uncertainty is crucial for implementing a data-driven approach.
+Even if statistical methods are applied correctly, this doesn't guarantee the resulting conclusions will be irrefutable, absolute, or beyond dispute.
+Statistics focuses on quantifying uncertainty: it doesn't yield definite conclusions, but rather indicates how close we are to obtaining irrefutable evidence.
+Statistical methods equip us with tools to assess risk and manage it as we consider appropriate.

 ## Example
 Consider an A/B test that was designed with two variants, A and B, in which the